Tapestry booklets and Heritage Trail booklets are on sale for just £3 at Rochford Library, plus Miss Daisy and Sarah Beth in Rochford Square.

-The Rochford District Heritage Tapestry has been created through a community project that was funded by a Heritage Lottery grant, together with additional financial, premises and other support from the Elim Estuary Church Group.
+The Rochford District Heritage Tapestry has been created through a community project that was funded by a National Lottery Heritage Fund grant, together with additional financial, premises and other support from the Elim Estuary Church Group.

 This has been a vast undertaking and the finished work will measure over 10 metres long, in 10 separate panels.
-The scenes have been designed by local artists and historians, then interpreted by over 50 people using a wide range of techniques, including embroidery, appliqué, knitting and felting.
+The scenes have been designed by local artists and historians, then interpreted by over 60 adults using a wide range of techniques, including embroidery, appliqué, knitting and felting.
+80 local school children have also been involved in some of the felt work.
 So in the true sense of the word, this is not a 'Tapestry'.
 However, it was the best word that we could find to quickly convey what we were doing.

 The 10 panels form a timeline that covers over 1,000 years of local history and change.
 Can you find the things hidden on each panel:

 The Tapestry was planned to coincide with Rochford District Council’s Discover 2020 Festival.
 However, the Covid-19 lockdown and social distancing impacted that plan.
 Work continued at home and some people also turned their skills to making NHS scrubs, washing bags, masks, etc and also NHS knitted rosettes.
 Once we hold the delayed Tapestry exhibition, the Tapestry will “go on tour” around the District, either complete or as individual panels.
 We plan to find a home within the District where the whole Tapestry will be permanently on display.

 Our huge thanks go to everyone who has been involved in this mammoth venture for your time, skills, commitment, adaptability and for the fun we’ve had together.
 Also for your perseverance during lockdown.